WasmEdge/docs/docs/start/wasmedge/extensions/unique_extensions.md

 ## Available extensions

-The extensions can be easily installed by the WasmEdge installer.
+The extensions can be easily installed by the use of WasmEdge installer.
 They can also be included in WASM container images for Docker, Podman, and Kubernetes applications.

 | Name | Description | Platform Support | Language support | Note |
 | --- | --- | --- | --- | --- |